Ichneutica mollis: Description

 Howes originally described this species as follows:

 Five specimens, varying from 30 mm. to 36 mm.
 Antennae ochreous, filiform.
 Legs and palpi light-ochreous.
 Thorax strongly crested, crest outlined in light-brown.
 Abdomen ochreous; in one specimen reddish-ochreous.
 Forewings light-ochreous; all markings delicately shaded in reddish-brown.
 Reniform hardly shown, but shaded, especially towards base, with reddish-brown.
 Seven short distinct marks from base to 3/4 along costa.
 A jagged transverse line near termen, inclining towards centre of wing as it nears dorsum.
 Edge of termen deeply scalloped.
 Cilia light-brown.
 Hind-wings ochreous, with strong darker terminal suffusion.
 Cilia ochreous.

 The wingspan of the male of this species is between 34 and 43 mm and for the female of the species is between 38 and 42 mm.
 I. mollis has pale coloured forewings that are narrow and has dark scaling along the inner edge of the subterminal line that is distinctive.

 Distribution

 It is endemic to New Zealand. this species can be found in the North Island from the Coromandel peninsular and Mount Te Aroha southwards, in the South Island and in Stewart Island.

 Habitat

 This species lives in a variety of habitats including mountainous beech forest, podocarp forest and also grasslands.

 Life history and host species

 The larvae of I. mollis feed on grasses and herbs.

 Behaviour

 The adults of this species are on the wing from October to March.
-They are attracted to light and Howes reports seeing them feed on blossoms.
+They are attracted to light and have been collected via a mercury vapour light trap.
+Howes reports seeing them feed on blossoms.